zwarag/typst-homework-template/main.typ

 for Pine Script, Three.js Editor r180 for the animation) and narrative answers compared against trusted historical and policy references.
 Iterative retries were limited to clarifying misunderstood requirements, and no post-hoc code editing was introduced; discrepancies between specification and behaviour were logged as observations.
-This setup mirrors structured LLM evaluations such as @chenCodeLLM and @liu2024classeval.
+Prompts were dispatched concurrently through six browser tabs—one per endpoint—so each model received identical instructions during the same iteration cycle.
+This setup was inspired by structured LLM evaluations such as @chenCodeLLM and @liu2024classeval.
 All prompts, transcripts, scripts, and supporting media are archived in the appendices to enable replication and further benchmarking.

 = Task 1: Pine Script Linear Regression on Log Data